KSDunne/yoga_flip/README.md

 ![footer logo bug fixed](docs/footer_logo_bug_fixed.PNG)

-#### Background responsiveness bug on 'time out page' and 'win page'
+#### How the background responsiveness bug on 'time out page' and 'win page' were fixed

 - During manual testing it was noticed that the backgrounds of the 'time out page' and the 'win page' were not responsive.
 There was a large white space showing at the bottom of the page.
 This could be due to the timer end and win page are hidden divs that are changed to flex display at certain events.
 If further time allowed, this bug would be further investigated, however a fix was to increase the height to greater than 100 vh.
 This fix worked and gave a nice effect in the end.